superbenefit/WREEP-docs/code_of_conduct.md

 ## Reporting

-If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact the WREEP Core Team using the contact info displayed in the #wreep-info channel.
+If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact the Windfall Protocol web3 Core Team using the contact info displayed in the #wp-info channel.
 They'll respond as promptly as they can.

 We will respect confidentiality requests for the purpose of protecting victims of abuse.
 At our discretion, we may publicly name a person about whom we’ve received harassment complaints, or privately warn third parties about them.
 We will not name harassment victims without their affirmative consent.